-On 2013, our board of directors approved an amendment to the 2008 Omnibus Equity Incentive Plan (the "Plan"), subject to stockholder approval, to increase the aggregate number of shares authorized for issuance under the Plan by [5 million] shares to 15 million shares of common stock.
+On November 13, 2017, our board of directors approved an amendment to the Plan, as amended, subject to stockholder approval, to increase the aggregate number of shares authorized for issuance under the Plan by 10 million shares to 25 million shares of common stock.
 These additional shares will enhance the flexibility of our board of directors in granting awards of stock options and restricted stock to our officers, employees, directors, consultants and advisors and to ensure that we can continue to grant stock options and restricted stock awards to such persons at levels determined to be appropriate by our board of directors.
 Our board believes that an increase in shares authorized for issuance under the Plan, as amended, is appropriate and in the best interests of our stockholders given our desire to further strengthen the alignment of interests between eligible Plan participants and our stockholders, the highly competitive environment in which we recruit and retain employees and key advisors and our historical utilization rate.
 A copy of the Plan, as amended, is attached as Appendix A to the electronic copy of this proxy statement filed with the SEC and may be accessed from the SEC's website at www.sec.gov.
-In addition, a copy of the Plan, as amended, may be obtained by making a written request to: iBio, Inc., 9 Innovation Way, Newark, DE 19711, Attention: Secretary.
+In addition, a copy of the Plan, as amended, may be obtained by making a written request to: iBio, Inc., Attention: Secretary, 600 Madison Avenue, Suite 1601, New York, NY 10022.

-At September 30, 2013, options to purchase 8,050,000 shares of common stock and no shares of restricted stock were outstanding under our Plan.
-The weighted average remaining contractual life for options outstanding at September 30, 2013 was 7.6 years and the weighted average exercise price for such options was \$1.30.
-At September 30, 2013, there were 1,950,000 shares remaining available for future grants under our Plan.
+At September 30, 2017, we had approximately 13.6 million options to purchase shares of common stock outstanding and approximately 1.4 million shares of common stock reserved for future issuance of additional option grants under our Plan.
+The weighted average remaining contractual life for options outstanding at September 30, 2017 was 5.6 years and the weighted average exercise price for such options was \$1.21.

 Our board of directors is submitting the Plan, as amended, for approval by our stockholders and has specifically conditioned the effectiveness of the amendment on such approval.
-If our stockholders do not approve the Plan, as amended, the existing Plan, excluding the proposed increase in shares available for issuance thereunder, will remain in effect.
+If our stockholders do not approve the Plan, as amended, the existing Plan, as amended, excluding the proposed increase in shares available for issuance thereunder, will remain in effect.
 In such event, our board of directors will consider whether to adopt alternative arrangements based on its assessment of our needs.

-Summary of Material Features of the Plan, as amended
+Summary of Material Features of the Plan, as Amended under this Proposal

-The material features of the Plan, as amended, are:
+The material features of the Plan, as amended under this proposal, are:

-- The maximum number of shares of common stock to be issued under the Plan is 15 million; - The award of stock options (both incentive and non-qualified options) and restricted stock is permitted; and - Any material amendment to the Plan, to the extent required by applicable law, regulations and rules, is subject to approval by our stockholders.
+- The maximum number of shares of common stock to be issued under the Plan is 25 million; - The award of stock options (both incentive and non-qualified options) and restricted stock is permitted; and - Any material amendment to the Plan, to the extent required by applicable law, regulations and rules, is subject to approval by our stockholders.

-Based solely on the closing price of our common stock as reported by the NYSE MKT on , 2013, the date our board approved the proposed amendment to the Plan, the maximum aggregate market value of the additional 5 million shares of common stock that could potentially be issued under the Plan pursuant to the amendment is [\$] million.
+Based solely on the closing price of our common stock as reported by the NYSE American on November 13, 2017, the date our board approved the proposed amendment to the Plan, the maximum aggregate market value of the additional 10 million shares of common stock that could potentially be issued under the Plan pursuant to the amendment is \$2,800,000.
 The shares we issue under the Plan will be authorized but unissued shares or treasury shares.
 The shares of common stock underlying any awards that expire or are terminated, surrendered or canceled without having been fully exercised or are forfeited in whole or in part are added back to the shares of common stock available for issuance under the Plan.

-Summary of the Plan, as amended
+Summary of the Plan, as Amended under this Proposal